 Typical excipients include sugars (mannitol and lactose) and polymers (PVP) are often used as matrices for stabilising the active ingredients within the dry powder; providing suitable bulking properties to allow aerosolisation of the powder emitted from the metered dose and enhancing drug stability both during production and within the nasal device.

 Clearance of formulation by the cilia within the nose to the back of throat is typically 8 to 10 minutes giving a relatively short therapeutic window in which the drug can be absorbed across the nasal mucosa.
 Mucoadhesives such as alginates, chitosans and hyaluronic acid are useful excipients that have the property of lengthening the residence time.

 In addition, other agents such as those that change hyrophilicity (surfactants, bile salts) or aid absorption across the membrane (carbopols) can also be added to the formulation to modify pharmacokinetics.

-When developing a dry powder formulation for nasal delivery, engineering the correct particle size is necessary for good deposition in the nasal cavity.
+A key aspect for a dry powder nasal formulation development is engineering the correct particle size is necessary for good deposition in the nasal cavity.
 Spray drying is now emerging as the go-to technology for producing powders with the correct aerodynamic properties for nasal delivery.
 In particular it is possible to engineer particles to be absorbed within the nasal mucosa, but large enough to not reach the deep lung; the ideal size of particle for nasal delivery is 15-30 µm with ideally none below 10 µm.

 Particle engineering is not the only benefit of using this highly flexible process.
 Spray drying creates a dry powder consisting of a single phase and the matrix (including the therapeutic, excipients and polymers etc.) can be produced from a single solution.